svrc/killozap-cf/README.md

 Assumes the PCF convention where
 * etcd server jobs have the pattern "etcd_server"
-* diego BBS have "diego_database" patterns,
+* diego BBS have "diego_database" job name patterns,
+* diego brain have "diego_brain" job patterns,
 * and cells have "diego_cell" job patterns.

 Also assumes that you can't predict which consul agent thinks its the leader, so it's best to nuke or restart them all.